 - steam processing

 - highly toxic fumigation treatment with propylene oxide (PPO)

 Two are the primary methods used, which are steam processing, and PPO fumigation.

 Steam processing is the method used for pasteurizing organic almonds and they are heated to a temperature of 200 degrees with steam.
 Not only are the enzymes and vitamins destroyed but so are the bonds of the fats and the fat then oxidizes and becomes a source of free radicals.

-Recent scientific studies show that heating almonds creates potentially harmful levels of acrylamide, a dangerous byproduct of the amino acid asparagine.
-Acrylamide is a chemical known to cause cancer, or reproductive toxicity (such as birth defects and other reproductive harm).
+Recent scientific studies show that heating almonds create potentially harmful levels of acrylamide, a dangerous byproduct of the amino acid asparagine.
+Acrylamide causes cancer, or reproductive toxicity (such as birth defects and other reproductive harm).